 During 1997, she worked with producer William Orbit on her first album of new material since 1994's Bedtime Stories.
 The resulting release, Ray of Light, was heavily influenced by electronica, techno, and trip-hop, thereby updating her classic dance-pop sound for the late '90s.
 Ray of Light received uniformly excellent reviews upon its March 1998 release and debuted at number two on the charts.
 Within a month, the record was shaping up to be her biggest album since Like a Prayer.
 Two years later she returned with Music, which reunited her with Orbit and also featured production work from Mark "Spike" Stent and Mirwais, a French electro-pop producer/musician in the vein of Daft Punk and Air.

 The year 2000 also saw the birth of Madonna's second child, Rocco, whom she had with filmmaker Guy Ritchie; the two married at the very end of the year.
-With Ritchie as director and Madonna as star, the pair released a remake of the film Swept Away in 2002.
-It tanked at the box office, failing to crack seven digits, making it one of the least profitable films of the year.
-Her sober 2003 album, American Life, fared slightly better but was hardly a huge success; despite going platinum, it was her lowest-selling album to date.
+With Ritchie as director and Madonna as star, the pair released a remake of the film Swept Away in 2002; the movie didn't fare well with critics or at the box office.
+Her sober 2003 album, American Life, fared better but at platinum, it was her lowest-selling album in the US to date.
 That same year also saw the release of Madonna's successful children's book, The English Roses, which was followed by several more novels in future years.

 Confessions on a Dance Floor marked her return to music, specifically to the dance-oriented material that had made her a star.
 Released in late 2005, the album topped the Billboard 200 chart and was accompanied by a world-wide tour in 2006, the same year that I'm Going to Tell You a Secret, a CD/DVD made during her Re-Invention Tour, came out.
 In 2007, Madonna released another CD/DVD set, The Confessions Tour, this time chronicling her tour of the same name.